VoloVita/PeersVR_Capstone/README.md

-##COS 397 - UMaine Senior Capstone Project
+##COS 397 - 497 - UMaine Senior Capstone Project
 <!-- This next line is for rendering our team logo from the Logo directory -->
 ![jamTechLogo](Logo/jamTechLogo.png)

 Hello!
 We are JamTech.
 Welcome to our Senior Capstone Project.
+This is a two-semester (Fall 2023 - Spring 2024) computer science capstone course at the University of Maine

 <br>
 **Members of JamTech:**